Skip to main content

 Here's my empties all set in Blender:

-You could even have different collections set for each "etype" if you're starting to have a huge amount of them.
-I'd also suggest using different "display as" for empties for different kinds of etypes so you can tell by a glance which one each is.
+You can even have different collections set for each etype if you have a lot of them.
+I'd also suggest using a different "Display As" for empties for different kinds of etypes so you can tell at a glance which one each is.

-Now that I have all these empties set where I want those actors to spawn, I'll simply copy the position values from blender into the "jsonc" without forgetting the axis transformation as usual, as well as copying them in the "bsphere" part:
+Now that I have all these empties set where I want those actors to spawn, I'll simply copy the position values from Blender into the .jsonc, not forgetting to do the axis transformation and copying the same values to the bsphere:

 Link to the commit: 028cd45192dec59b716ae286bd970d2245d1eb03

-Don't forget to save your file, then build in the compiler, restart the game into debug mode.
+Don't forget to save your file, compile the game and restart in debug mode.
 If you haven't set the spawn point, also select the continue-point of your level in the debug menu.

 You'll now be greeted with a whole lot of…